Red Star, Winter Orbit: Plot summary

 The story takes place on the Soviet space station Kosmograd ("Cosmic City"), which consists of a number of Salyuts linked together.
 The station has both civilian and military roles; the military portion is a base for the operation for two large particle beam weapons for shooting down ICBMs.
 The civilian side, once a hub for space exploration, is now reduced to a maintenance role for the engineers running the station.
 Most of the story takes place in one of the Salyuts that has been set aside as the "Museum of the Soviet Triumph in Space."
 Its caretaker is cosmonaut Colonel Yuri Vasilevich Korolev, the first man to visit Mars.

 As the story opens, the military role is no longer required now that the United States has lost superpower status and the threat of ICBMs is gone.
-The government decides to stop manning the station, but this would involve a loss of face as they would be abandoning their last manned space presence.
+The government decides to stop crewing the station, but this would involve a loss of face as they would be abandoning their last occupied space presence.
 At first they plan on blaming the station's shutdown on the civilian crew's black market activities, the minor trafficking in American media.
 When he hears of the shutdown, Korolev organizes a strike, demanding the charges be dropped.
 He is ignored, and the station rapidly deteriorates.